Senior Fellow, Hoover Institution, Stanford University; Senior Fellow for China Studies, Council on Foreign Relations

-Elizabeth Economy is the C.V.
-Starr Senior Fellow and director for Asia studies at the Council on Foreign Relations and a Distinguished Visiting Fellow at Stanford University’s Hoover Institution.
+Elizabeth Economy is a Senior Fellow at Stanford University’s Hoover Institution and a Senior Fellow for China studies at the Council on Foreign Relations.
 Her most recent book, The Third Revolution: Xi Jinping and the New Chinese State (Oxford, 2018), was shortlisted for the 2019 Lionel Gelber Prize for the best nonfiction book in English on foreign affairs.
 She is also the author of the award-winning The River Runs Black: The Environmental Challenge to China’s Future (Cornell, 2004) and By All Means Necessary: How China’s Resource Quest is Changing the World (Oxford, 2014), co-authored with Michael Levi.

 Economy’s articles have appeared in, among other publications, Foreign Affairs, Foreign Policy, and the Harvard Business Review, and her op-eds in the New York Times and Washington Post, among others.
 Named in June 2018 as one of the “10 Names That Matter on China Policy” by Politico magazine, Economy serves on the board of managers of Swarthmore College and the board of trustees of the Asia Foundation and the National Committee on US–China Relations.